saba-shakeel11/mlopsclassactivity3/README.md

 ## ⚙️ Step-by-Step Instructions

-1️⃣ Fork this Repository → 2️⃣ Add Secrets (optional) → 3️⃣ Push to `main` → 4️⃣ Observe Actions tab
+1️⃣ Fork this Repository → 2️⃣ Add Secrets (optional) → 3️⃣ Push to `main` or open a Pull Request → 4️⃣ Observe Actions tab
-Artifacts and Docker builds will appear automatically.
+Artifacts and Docker builds will appear automatically for pushes to `main`, while pull requests still run the full quality gate without uploading artifacts.

 ---